-- Persons with disabilities, either mental or physical;
+- Persons with HIV/AIDS

-- Person who are elderly; and,
+- Persons with disabilities, either mental or physical

-- Persons with HIV/AIDS.
+- Person who are elderly

 The City of Springfield receives a grant designated for serving those living with HIV/AIDS called Housing Opportunities with HIV/AIDS (HOPWA).
 Due to the need for supportive services and medical care, people with special needs are more likely than the general population to encounter difficulties securing and retaining adequate housing.
 The City's HOPWA grant is for the Eligible Metropolitan Statistical Area (EMSA), made up of Hampden, Hampshire, and Franklin Counties.
 HIV/AIDS data is provided for the full EMSA.